top of page

 The EoR assumes employer liability—contracts, compliance, DOLE, BIR, SSS, PhilHealth, Pag-IBIG.

-No lawyers, accountants, payroll software, or HR team required.
+No lawyers, accountants, payroll software, or HR team are required.

 Your team can legally start in less than a week.